Section notice

 Placement

 Section notices appear on load as part of the page layout and are inset.
 Content shifts to fill the space when a section notice is dismissed.
-Section notices should always be dismissible or resolvable, not a permanent part of a design.
+Section notices should only be related to a specific page section.
+They should always be dismissible or resolvable, not a permanent part of a design.

 Overflow